People often debate the use of mono or stereo microphones inside a parabolic dish. This I have already mentioned here.

 I confess that multichannel recording is a world for me that I recently entered, started using a Sound Devices Mixpre-3ii mixer-recorder, then buying an old Sound Devices 302 mixer to be combined with one of my own portable recorders.

-Above the project drawing of the baffle and below the realization of the microphone assembly.
+Above the project drawing of the baffle and below the 3D printed realization of the microphone assembly.

 Stereo capsules L-R; M = mono capsule facing towards the inside of the dish.